BRAT Diet Food List – Overview

 BRAT is short for bananas, rice, applesauce, and toast.
 Back then, pediatricians would endorse the BRAT diet for children to treat stomach issues.

-Today, the BRAT diet comprises bland foods and low fiber foods, and it’s often recommended for treating digestive problems and diarrhea in adults.
+The BRAT diet comprises bland foods and low fiber foods, and it’s often recommended for short term relief of digestive problems such as acute diarrhea and gastroenteritis in both adults and children.

-The notion is that these easy-to-digest foods can calm the symptoms of stomach illness and lessen the amount of stool produced.
+The notion is that these easy-to-digest foods, part of the BRAT Diet Food List, can calm the symptoms of stomach illness and lessen the amount of stool produced.

-Sticking to a diet after diarrhea, nausea, and vomiting can help you feel better a lot quicker.
+Sticking to a diet after diarrhea, nausea, and vomiting can help you feel better quicker.
 (1)

-Although the BRAT diet is a quick fix, there are risks associated with sticking to a diet that’s very low in protein, fats, and dietary fiber for a long time.
+Although the BRAT diet may offer temporary relief, nutritional risks are associated with adhering to a diet low in protein, fat, and dietary fiber over an extended period.

 Some experts believe the BRAT diet might not be the best option to correct stomach issues.
 However, some advocate for it.